Tell us a little about yourself, what is your background?

 Fabian: Cubes in different sizes and positions were used as design elements.
 Object animation was through paths.
 For the final touch, I worked with cameras in different angles and lights to project shadows, reflections and to brighten up the objects.

 What other software did you use for the site, and how did you integrate Swift 3D with these other tools?

-Do you have any Swift 3D projects in the works?
+Do you have any Swift 3D tips or advice for our readers?